samibutt77/Building-a-DMZ-Secured-Network-Using-PfSense-Suricata/README.md

 This project demonstrates the design and implementation of a secure network environment using pfSense as the firewall, Suricata as an intrusion detection system (IDS), and a DMZ to protect critical resources.
-The network includes separate LAN, WAN, and DMZ subnets with a web server hosted in the DMZ using Nginx.
+The network includes separate LAN, WAN, and DMZ subnets with a web server hosted in the DMZ using Apache.

 Key tasks included: